Compulsory purchase in England and Wales: Utility companies

-Utility companies have statutory powers to, for example, erect electrical substations or lay sewers or water pipes on or through someone else's land.
+Utility companies have statutory powers to secure ownership or easement rights to erect electrical substations or lay sewers or water pipes on or through someone else's land.
 These powers are counterbalanced by corresponding rights for landowners to compel utility companies to remove cables, pipes or sewers in other circumstances (see for example section 185 of the Water Industry Act 1991).

-Compulsory purchase only applies to the extent that it is necessary for the purchaser's purposes.
+Compulsory purchase only applies to the extent that it is needed for the purchaser's purposes.
 Thus, for example, a water authority does not need to buy the freehold in land in order to run a sewer through it.
 An easement will normally suffice, so in such cases the water authority may only acquire an easement through the use of compulsory purchase.

 Procedure

 In most cases a Compulsory Purchase Order (CPO) is made by the purchasing authority or the Secretary of State.
 The CPO must unambiguously identify the land affected and set out the owners, where these are known.
 The order is then served on all owners and tenants with a tenancy with more than a month to run, or affixed to the land if some owners or tenants cannot be traced.
 A period of at least 21 days is allowed for objections.
 If there is a valid objection that is not withdrawn, an inquiry chaired by an inspector will take place.
 The inspector reports to the Secretary of State.
 If the Secretary of State confirms the CPO, then it becomes very difficult to challenge.

-Once the CPO is confirmed, the purchasing authority must serve a Notice to Treat within three years, and a Notice of Entry within a further three years.
+Once the CPO is confirmed, the purchasing authority may serve a Notice to Treat within three years, and a Notice of Entry within a further three years.
 It may take possession of the land not less than 14 days after serving the Notice of Entry.
 The Notice to Treat requires the land's owner to respond, and is usually the trigger for the land's owner to submit a claim for its value.
 If no claim is submitted within 21 days of the Notice to Treat, the acquirer can refer the matter to the Lands Tribunal.
 If the land's owner cannot be traced and does not respond to a Notice to Treat affixed to the land, then the purchasing authority must pay the compensation figure to the Court.

+An alternative expedited procedure allows the acquiring authority to make a General Vesting Declaration that vests the property in them and formalises the right to compensation.
+Compensation is then either agreed or (failing which) is set by the Lands Tribunal.